-Also known as SIL disability housing - is a type of residency and support arrangement under NDIS, where 24/7 support is provided by a SIL provider.
+Also known as NDIS disability homes, it is a type of residency and support arrangement under NDIS, where 24/7 support is provided by a SIL provider to build your independence.

 Disability supports in this type of residency are carefully planned and organized on a roster of care, to ensure that care is provided 24/7 as per the need of the client.
-The client stays in a home that is arranged and/or organised by the SIL home provider.
+The participant lives in a home that is arranged and/or organised by the SIL home provider.

-SIL Provider ensures that the support is provided by friendly and caring disability support staff for the daily routines, community outings, attendance to appointments and engaging in other activities of interest to build the client's independence as best as possible.
+SIL Provider ensures that the support is provided by adequately skilled, friendly and caring disability support staff supporting participants with daily routines, community outings, attendance to appointments and engaging in other activities of interest.
 This type of arrangement can be in the form of medium to long-term arrangements.

 SIL provider responsibly maintains the level of support needed as required in a SIL home enabling a client to live as independently as possible and helping to build their day-to-day life skills.